gwidgets/gwty-leaflet/README.md

 ## Events types constants

 There is a long list of available events for some objects, and the developer may not know what events are available for the object they are using.
 The [EventType](https://github.com/gwidgets/gwty-leaflet/blob/master/src/main/java/com/gwidgets/api/leaflet/events/EventTypes.java) class contains a list of subclasses which contains the available events types constants.
-The event type can be accessed in static a way like: EventType.{object name}.{event type constant}.
+The event type can be accessed in static a way like: EventTypes.{object name}Events.{event type name}.
 For example, to register the loading event on a TileLayer :

 ```java
 tile.on(EventTypes.TileLayer.LOADING, new Function(){